-The Stroke Survivor Support Group hosted by Altru will meet the last Tuesday of each month from 3:30 - 4:30 p.m. at Altru Specialty Center, 4500 S. Washington Street, 2nd floor rehab.
+The Stroke Survivor Support Group hosted by Altru will meet the last Tuesday of each month from 3:30 - 4:30 p.m. at Altru Specialty Center, 4500 S. Washington Street, 2nd-floor rehab.
 Survivors, family and caregivers are invited for the opportunity to interact with other stroke survivors and experts in the field.
-Each month will feature speakers and group discussion.
+Each month will feature speakers and group discussions.

 Certain patients will receive a group of drugs called thrombolytics.
 These medications can rapidly dissolve blood clots.
 They are often given by IV but can be delivered directly to the arteries where the blood clot is.
 These medications need to be given within hours after the start of symptoms to be effective.
 That is why it is important to get medical help right away if stroke symptoms develop.

 Aspirin and other medications that decrease the risk of blood clot formation may be recommended after immediate care.
 These medications may prevent future strokes.